Published By Janet Gershen-Siegel at March 28th, 2018

 These are not exactly the same thing.
 An angel investor will generally invest in early-stage or startup businesses in exchange for a 20 – 25% yield on their financial investment.

 Venture capitalists will give cash in order to help build new startups which the VCs feel have both high-growth and high-risk potential.
 These can be fast-growth businesses with an exit strategy already in place, and they can get up to tens of millions of dollars for investment, networking, and growing their business.
 Basically, this is a gamble on future profits.
 Also, venture capitalists will often plan to recover their investment within a 3-5 year period.
-They will also, often, want to obtain a chunk of your startup if not a controlling stake, so recognize that.
+They will also, often, want a chunk of your startup if not a controlling stake, so recognize that.

 You may wish to try a service like Kickstarter.
 However, see to it you read the particulars, as many crowdfunding platforms will demand that you give all of the funding back if you do not make your objective by the end of the crowdfunding campaign (Indiegogo has a flexible funding option).
 Also, crowdfunding websites will take a portion of the contributions, and they often will push to have you deliver on your promises (so you’ll have to actually manufacture that electric spaghetti twirler or anything else your business is supposed to be doing).